Laufire/js-utils/ReadMe.md

 * Maintain key order in the results.

+* Thinks of the right way to standardize collection.keys.
+It gives string keys for array, which might or might not be preferable.

 * Move to Typescript, to allow for better support on IDEs.

 * Lint the tests.